 As a long-time lover of C. S. Lewis and the world of Narnia, I have read countless books about both.
 Joe Rigney’s Live Like a Narnian is one of the best.
 It overflows with an authentic sense of Narnian brightness, wisdom and wonder.
 Rigney seems equally at home with Lewis’s fiction and nonfiction.
 He draws them together beautifully, with truth and imagination.
 I highly recommend this delightful book!

 The best part of the conference was its Christ-centeredness, both in the worship and the teaching.
-My assistant Kathy said of the conference:
+My friend (and former assistant) Kathy said of the conference:

 I agree with my husband Ron when he said, “C. S. Lewis saw Jesus as King and that encourages me to do the same and to put myself under Him, enjoying the fact that He loves me even more than I realized.
 Because He’s King He can have all my trust and is the answer to all my desires.”

 Besides the wonderful Christ-exalting worship and teaching, there were 60+ impactful ministries that had booths at the conference.
 I enjoyed interacting with people who came to our EPM booth and hearing how Randy’s books have impacted their lives.